Merzasphor/MWSE/docs/source/lua/type/tes3/apparatus.rst

-Alchemy
+Apparatus
 ========================================================

-This interface represents an alchemy game object.
+This interface represents an apparatus game object.

 Properties
 --------------------------------------------------------